 Faculty of Engineering

-Alongside traditional aeronautical subjects such as materials, structures, aerodynamics and propulsion necessary for the design of high-speed flight and lightweight aircraft, you will also study concepts of systems integration and flight control.
-These are essential to the production of more efficient and environmentally-friendly aircraft and aerospace systems.
+Alongside traditional aeronautical subjects such as materials, structures, aerodynamics and propulsion necessary for the design of high-speed flight and lightweight aircraft, you'll also study concepts of systems integration and flight control.
+These are essential to the production of more efficient and environmentally friendly aircraft and aerospace systems.

 - Aerospace Group Design Project: Design

 The aim of this module is for you to solve a complex aerospace engineering design challenge.
 The project will be undertaken in groups and will require you to apply knowledge from your previous and current modules for the design on a unmanned aerial vehicle.
 You will also have to develop your project management and group working under realistic industrial conditions.
 You will apply systems engineering principles and your engineering knowledge and understanding to the design and development of an aircraft to meet client requirements.
 You will use industry related design tools (e.g. finite elements and computational fluid dynamics) to complete your designs.
 The module will be largely self directed and you will be expected to, at times, work outside of your current knowledge and understanding in solving this challenging engineering problem.
 Considerable independence, initiative and creative and critical thinking will be required.10 credits

 - Aerospace Group Design Project: Build and Test

 The aim of this module is for you to realise the designs that you have previously developed to produce an unmanned air vehicle to meet the requirements of a client.
 The module will consist of the continued10 credits